FolioReader/FolioReaderKit/README.md

 ## Basic Usage

-To get started, this is a simple usage sample.
+To get started, this is a simple usage sample of using the integrated view controller.

 ```swift
 import FolioReaderKit